julian-borges-md/multiarm-bandit-clinical-ai-governance/README.md

 ├── docs/                     # Conceptual documentation and governance rationale ├── analysis/
 │   └── R/                    # Simulation pipeline and evaluation scripts
-├── notebooks/                # Development and exploratory notebooks (optional) ├── data/
+├── notebooks/                # Development and exploratory notebooks ├── data/
 │   └── README.md             # Placeholder only; no data are included
 ├── output/                   # Generated artifacts (not for redistribution)